Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Lemon Juice: Lemon juice helps to tenderize the crumb.
-It’s the secret ingredient in my gluten-free blueberry muffins as well.
+- Lemon Juice: This little addition helps to activate the baking soda and ensures the cake turns out soft, not dense.
+It’s the secret ingredient in my gluten-free blueberry muffins too!

 How to Make Gluten-Free Banana Cake